shilparai/test_analysis_python/README.md

 Step by step approach:

  1. Get labelled training data (structured/unstructured text data with labels (sentiments, topics)
  2. Cleaning and pre-processing
-3. Extract features from training text data
+ 3. Extract features from training text data (Tokenisation -  breaking up a sequence of strings into pieces such as words, keywords,         phrases, symbols and other elements called tokens)
-4. Train parameters of classifiers
+ 4. Train parameters of classifiers (I have tried two models Logistic Regression & Naives)
-5. Test the model on unseen data
+ 5. Test the model on unseen data (Performance metrics calculation: Confusion Matrix and Classification Report)

 In this repositories, I have tried to solve two problems:

-1. Sentiment Analysis of Movie Reviews
+ *1. Sentiment Analysis of Movie Reviews*

-2. News headline classification
+ *2. News headline classification*

 # Sentiment Analysis of Movie Reviews